deadhedd/obsidian-note-engine/contract.md

 `log.sh` **MUST** remain compatible with POSIX `sh` environments (e.g., sh/dash/ksh/ash).

 * No bashisms
-* No reliance on GNU-only flags where avoidable
+* No reliance on GNU-only flags
-* ASCII-only output is preferred if the repo standard requires it
+* Unformatted data files (e.g., `.log`) MUST be ASCII-only for compatibility
+* Formatted documents (e.g., Markdown) MAY use Unicode when it improves clarity and renders safely

 #### 3.2.9 Exit Code & Return Semantics